 “When they arrived in the garden, they were surrounded and were either strangled or suffocated, and then removed to the orchard where the bodies were found,” she writes.

-It is thought that his kinsmen were angered at Henry’s actions: he killed his wife’s secretary, David Rizzio, in a fit of rage and jealousy.
-Rizzio was close to his mistress, and was even rumoured to be the father of Mary’s unborn child – Darnley stabbed him 56 times.
+It is thought that his kinsmen were angered at Henry’s actions: he killed his wife’s secretary, David Rizzio, in a fit of rage and jealousy in 1566.
+Rizzio was close to his mistress, and was even rumoured to be the father of Mary’s unborn child – Darnley had stabbed him 56 times.

 Elizabeth I’s cousin was kept under house arrest for years, until she was implicated in the Babington plot against the English Queen.
 Letters sent by Mary in captivity showed that she had knowledge of a scheme against Elizabeth, for which she was convicted of treason and executed.